SamAllwood/Unemployment_Public_Transport_Access/README.md

 ### Interactive Mapping
 An [interactive map of Liverpool and Manchester](https://samallwood.github.io/Unemployment_Public_Transport_Access/) showing job distributions from the Business Register and Employment Survey and Public Transport Job Accessibility (Demand Adjusted).
-There is a similar map for West Yorkshire available in the docs folder.
+There is a similar map for West Yorkshire available in the docs folder but displaying all three combined authorities on one map made the file too large for github.

 ### Population Distribution in GMCA and WYCA
 <div style="display: flex; flex-direction: row; gap: 20px;">